 - A healthy helping of self-compassion.
 In my professional opinion, one of the best things to eat when experiencing difficult emotions is a big, heaping plate of…. self-compassion.
 Sometimes, emotions are just too complex, we may not have developed the tools to manage them adequately, and controlling certain impulses can be too difficult.
 We’re human, after all!
 The more love and compassion we give ourselves and our struggles, the more at peace we can be with ourselves.
 So the next time you “overindulge” on some cookie dough when stressed out, remember that it can be a normal response for many of us, and there are ways to work through our stressors.
 No guilt allowed!
 This brings me to the final point….

-Professional counseling for emotional eating
+Professional counseling for stress eating

 If you feel that your stress eating is something that’s concerning you or you’ve been dealing with this stress response for a long time, please don’t hesitate to contact a healthcare provider such as a: